-Why should you do manual relaxation exercises with your horse?🧐
+Why should you do relaxation exercises with your horse?🧐

-Stretching or muscular relaxation exercises that you do on foot allow for a healthy horse to make moves with a greater amplitude than usual.
-The goal is for the horse to warm up and progress!
+Stretching and muscle relaxation exercises that you do on foot allow for your horse to make moves with a greater amplitude than usual.
+The goal is for your horse to warm up and progress!

 Doctor Emilie Dallongeville describes these relaxation exercises as allowing to “go past physiological limits but not past the anatomical ones, in order to progress”.

-- To have the horse make eccentric contractions of the muscles, which are not used to that, and thus developing their strength and tonicity;
+- To have your horse make eccentric contractions of their muscles which are not used to doing so, thus developing their strength and muscle tone.

-Keep in mind that the concentric contractions work on foot, when combined with a good ridden work, equals to bodybuilding your horse!
-Muscular relaxation exercises on foot are a great work preparation!
+Keep in mind that the work you will perform on the ground, when combined with good ridden work, equals to muscle building for your horse!
+Muscular relaxation exercises are a great way to prepare for your session!

-Stretching can also be used as part of rehabilitation after a pathology, but this topic is not covered in this article.
-As a matter of fact, in these cases, the movements must be done by a professional.
+Stretching can also be used as part of rehabilitation after a sickness, but this topic is not covered in this article.
+In these cases, the movements must be done by a professional.

-Necessary precautions to take before doing manual relaxation exercises to your horse.
+Necessary precautions to take before doing relaxation exercises to your horse.

-Be careful, the exercises you do on foot can be very damaging if they are not correctly executed, or if they are done on a horse with a pathology.
-It is very important to check with your vet or osteopath that the exercises you are about to do are adapted.
+Be careful, the exercises you do on the ground can be very damaging if they are not performed correctly, or if they are done on a horse with a sickness.
+It is very important to check with your vet or osteopath that the exercises you are about to do are okay for your horse.

-Be very attentive to the slightest resistance or discomfort sign from your horse.
-It is very simple: if your horse does not want to do it, then don’t.
+Take take and be very attentive to the slightest resistance or discomfort sign from your horse.
+It is very simple: if your horse does not want you to do it, then don’t.
 In this case, chat with your osteopath or vet, they’ll help.